relaycoder/relaycode/docs/bug.md

 #### VERIFY

-handle double patch code with different strategy / multiple patch operations for the same file
+handle double patch code with different strategy / multiple patch operations for the same file. like new-unified, then multi-search-replace, then rename

 ```typescript // src/components/FileExplorerToolbar.tsx new-unified